 If you sign statements, testify to an insurance adjuster, or even give oral testimony to anyone regarding your injury without consulting your Maryland brain injury attorney first, you risk undermining your chance of recovering compensation.
 To schedule a free case evaluation with one of our lawyers, call our office today at (844) 632-7274 or send us an email through our online contact form.

 What Are Some Causes of Brain Injury?

-Traumatic brain injuries can be caused by a vast and diverse catalogue of harms.
-According to statistics compiled by the Center for Disease Control (CDC) in Atlanta, automobile accidents are the number one cause of head injuries in the United States.
+A vast and diverse catalog of harms can cause traumatic brain injuries.
+According to statistics compiled by the Centers for Disease Control (CDC) in Atlanta, automobile accidents are the number one cause of head injuries in the United States.